LauraMG12/Directory/README.md

 # Directory
-It's an small Vue project from an Udemy course
+It's an small Vue project from an Udemy course where I made a directory using VueCLI